-Stock futures flat as investors await more clues from Fed
+Wall Street flat as investors look for clues on rates

-U.S. stock index futures were little changed on Tuesday as investors waited for more clues on the timing of the next interest rate hike.
+Wall Street was little changed on Tuesday morning as investors looked for catalysts to drive the markets while keeping one eye on clues for the timing of the next interest rate hike.

-* Investors are trying to decipher whether an interest rate hike in the United States could come as early as next month after Federal Reserve Chair Janet Yellen said on Friday that the case for a raise was strengthening.
+Federal Reserve Chair Janet Yellen painted a rosy picture of the U.S. economy at an economic symposium on Friday and said the case for a rate hike was strengthening, but gave little indication on when the central bank could move.

-* Fed Vice Chairman Stanley Fischer, in an interview with Bloomberg TV on Tuesday, said the U.S. job market is close to full strength and the pace of interest rate hikes will depend on how well the economy is doing, but he gave little clues on the timing of the next hike.
+Fed Vice Chairman Stanley Fischer, in an interview with Bloomberg TV on Tuesday, said the U.S. job market is close to full strength and the pace of interest rate hikes will depend on how well the economy is doing.

-* Investors are awaiting a report on monthly payrolls data due on Friday, which could support the Fed's earlier plans for two hikes this year or scuttle any move.
+Investors are awaiting a report on monthly payrolls data due on Friday to assess whether it supports the hawkish tone that Fed officials have taken.

-* Meanwhile, they will keep an eye on a report that is expected to show the consumer confidence index edged slightly down to 97 in August after hitting 97.3 last month.
-The data is due at 10:00 a.m.
-ET (1400 GMT).

-* The Case/Shiller house price index, due at 9:00 a.m.
-ET, is likely to have risen 5.2 percent in the 12 months to June.

-* Strong economic data in the past few months and narrowing concern about global economic risks have encouraged the Fed to turn more hawkish on rates.
-However, the central bank has maintained that any increase would be gradual.

-* The dollar index .DXY continued to trade at a more than two-week high on higher prospects of a rate increase.

-* Traders see a 21 percent chance of an interest rate increase when the Fed meets in September and a 54.2 percent chance in December, according CME Group's FedWatch tool.
+"I think today is going to be flat to down a little bit, simply because of yesterday's strong move," said Brad McMillan, chief investment officer of Commonwealth Financial.

+"Investors are going to need some time to digest that.
+It is a quiet week with a lot of people at the beach."

-* Wall Street closed higher on Monday, helped by a lift in financials and commodity stocks after strong consumer spending data pointed to a pickup in U.S. economic growth.
+The S&P 500 and the Dow snapped a three-day losing streak on Monday, helped by a lift in financials and commodity stocks after strong consumer spending data pointed to a pickup in U.S. economic growth.

+The dollar index .DXY rose 0.3 percent on Tuesday, continuing to trade at a more than two-week high on higher prospects of a rate increase.

+Five of the 10 major S&P 500 indexes were higher, led by a 0.56 percent rise in the energy sector .SPNY on the back of higher oil prices.
+[O/R]

-* Apple fell 1.87 percent to $104.92 in heavy premarket trading after European Union antitrust regulators ordered the iPhone maker to pay $14.5 billion to the Irish government, ruling that a scheme to route profits through Ireland was illegal state aid.
+Shares of Apple (AAPL.O) fell 0.5 percent to $106.32, after European Union antitrust regulators ordered the iPhone maker to pay $14.5 billion to the Irish government, ruling that a scheme to route profits through Ireland was illegal state aid.

-* The stock was the biggest percentage loser among S&P 500 components.
+The stock was the top drag on all three major U.S. stock indexes.

-* ScanSource (SCSC.O) dropped 13.41 percent to $37.13 after the company reported quarterly revenue that missed analysts' estimates.
+Hershey (HSY.N) dropped nearly 11.3 percent to $99.06 after Mondelez (MDLZ.O) announced on Monday it was no longer pursuing an acquisition.
+Hershey's was the biggest percentage loser on the S&P 500.

 (Reporting by Yashaswini Swamynathan in Bengaluru)